MicrosoftDocs/win32/desktop-src/Msi/templatefolder.md

-﻿---
+---
-Description: 'The installer sets the TemplateFolder property to the full path to the Template folder for the current user.' ms.assetid: 'b9a3c919-87a2-4913-bf21-b08bb7d4e98c'
+Description: The installer sets the TemplateFolder property to the full path to the Template folder for the current user. ms.assetid: b9a3c919-87a2-4913-bf21-b08bb7d4e98c
 title: TemplateFolder property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TemplateFolder property